This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 While both deskbird and Skedda streamline space reservations through interactive floor plans and intuitive booking interfaces, they serve fundamentally different workplace needs.

 Skedda handles scheduling well.
 If that's the primary need, it's a solid tool.
-However, if your goal is to understand how your office is actually being used, enforce hybrid policies, and make real estate decisions backed by reliable data, you need more than a booking engine.
+However, if your goal is to understand how your office is actually being used, manage hybrid attendance, and make real estate decisions backed by reliable data, you need more than a booking engine.
 You need a platform people use consistently, because the data is only as good as the adoption behind it.

 Disclaimer